 In these new areas of interest, just like with the old ones, the discussion is nuanced.
 Key things to think about are:

 FACT: At its peak of popularity, eugenics was supported by many prominent people, including Winston Churchill, Margaret Sanger, H. G. Wells, Theodore Roosevelt, Herbert Hoover, George Bernard Shaw, and John Maynard Keynes.
 Even John Rawls’ otherwise beautiful and groundbreaking Original Position thought experiment has been used for the eugenics argument.
 I reiterate that MOST of these people advocated for birth control and sexual education.
+This is even true when Margaret Sanger is preachingto the other Democratic Party faction of the time the KKK.
 See my thoughts on Planned Parenthood here.
-There were many people like Hitler who thought that forced negative eugenics would lead to a positive social outcome.
-It is for this reason that we have to continue to discuss the topic.
+There were many people like Hitler who thought that forced negative eugenics would lead to a positive social outcome, but this isn’t the ideology of most liberals who support positive eugenics.
+There is a reason that we have to continue to discuss the topic, part is because right-wing propagandists use it to smear the left, part is because there is a dark history here which the left and right both need to check.
 We must separate fact from fiction and uphold a strong defense of liberty, personal rights, and non-aggression.

 I find writing about vaccines, ObamaCare, Hitler, Stalin, and other contentious subjects easy.
 Set your arrow straight for center, shoot, land on the truth, and report as best you can.
 This process, while sometimes uncomfortable, typically leaves me with concrete answers that make me feel better about where we are at as a world today… This article is the exception.
 I expected people to no longer buy into this theory, but I don’t think we are far enough removed from it to avoid slipping back into things.